-To meet these objectives, the Foreign Languages Department offers regular, intensive, specialized and multi-disciplinary courses and programs.
+To meet these objectives, the Foreign Languages Department offers regular, intensive, specialized and multidisciplinary courses and programs.

-Students majoring in a foreign language must satisfy the University Core Curriculum requirements, as given on pages 28-29 of this bulletin.
-All students must complete the general program requirements of the college as found on page 32 of this bulletin.
+Students majoring in a foreign language must satisfy the university core curriculum requirements, as given in this bulletin.
+All students must complete the general program requirements of the College of Arts and Sciences.